Generative modeling of granular flow on inclined planes using conditional flow matching: Methodology

 where the overline $\overline{(\cdot)}$ denotes the average over all particles within the cell. $v_x'$, $v_y'$, $v_z'$ are components of the velocity fluctuation vector $\bm{v}'_i$ for each particle $i$ within the cell, defined as $\bm{v}'_i = \bm{v}_i - \bm{v}_{cell}$.

 The stress tensor $\bm{\sigma}$ for each cell is calculated according to François Nicot et al. \cite{nicot2013definition} as the sum of a static term given by the Love--Weber formula related to contact forces, and a dynamic term accounting for inertial effects related to rotation velocities and accelerations of the particles.
-As inertial effects are negligible in the dense granular flow considered in this study, only the static contact force contribution is considered here:
+As the velocity in our simulation is relatively small and the inertial effects are mostly negligible, only the static contact force contribution is considered in this study:

 where $n_c$ is the number of contacts within the cell volume $V$, ${f}_i^c$ is the $i$th component of the contact force at contact $c$, ${l}_j^c$ is the $j$th component of the branch vector connecting the centers of the two particles at contact $c$.